A free festival of contemporary arts and making, in Kendal and the Lake District.

-Lake District’s bid for World Heritage status
+Celebrating World Heritage Site status

-The Lake District has long been a source of artistic inspiration and is one of the central themes of the 2017 bid for World Heritage status.
-The identity, inspiration and desire to look after this spectacular landscape combines to create an evolving masterpiece – the perfect backdrop against which to launch a new, contemporary digital arts festival.
+The identity, inspiration and desire to look after this spectacular landscape combines to create an evolving masterpiece – the perfect backdrop against showcase our contemporary digital arts festival.

 Lakes Alive will celebrate the Lake District’s World Heritage Site status, firmly establishing the area as a modern, cultural destination, deserving the ultimate accolade and international recognition of World Heritage status.